apache/nuttx/tools/README.txt

 ---------

-  Different compilers have different conventions for specifying lists of include file paths on the the compiler command line.
+  Different compilers have different conventions for specifying lists of include file paths on the compiler command line.
 This incdir.sh bash script allows the build system to create include file paths without concern for the particular compiler in use.